technologies-of-history/course/digitaltools2.md

 </html>
 ```

-### Step 4: Change out the IIIF Manifests to *Your* Images

-1. Each image in the Epigraphic Heidelberg Database includes a link to a IIIF manifest.
-In the four browser windows you still have open for the four images you've chosen, click the **IIIF Manifest** link to view the JSON manifest.
-2. Copy the URL to the webpage that opens with the Javascript code.
-It will end with **...manifest.json**
-3. Paste that URL so that it replaces the first URL within quotations under both `manifests:` and `windows:`.
-Make sure your URL is bracketed by double quotations, just as you see in the example above.
-4. Continue the process for the next three IIIF manifests, eventually replacing all of the URLS to IIIF manifests in the example above to your own images.

 If you've done it correctly, your post will include a viewer that looks like this, with all four of your images visible.